psu13/mutable-hakyll/draft/quantum.md

 And now I've done it to you too.
 One of the main reasons people write this sentence over and over again is because of what is called _the measurement problem_.
-Here is a way to state the measurement problem, which I will then try to explain to you in the rest of the article.
+Here is a way to state the measurement problem, which I will then try to explain to you.

 The measurement problem refers to the following facts, which seem to contradict each
 other: